justnonamenoname/lifeticle/readme.md

 8) The problem of pointwise binding, size and reverse influence of qualia is related to quantum laws, which in itself points to a particle

 The theory of phenomenal consciousness must answer these questions, and the only known answers to them lead to the lifeticle model.
+Departure from this model leads to contradictions and a lack of answers to these questions.
+If we assume that if we collect the particles of the disintegrated brain back and this returns the phenomenal consciousness and the so-called observer, then it is a matter of particles, and if it does not return, then it is not a matter of particles and something else that was attached to the organism during life did not return.

 ---